richardliutl/mystery-hunt-bingo/README.md

 <script>
 var PHRASE_LIST = [
             "Puzzle about   6 7",
-            "Puzzle about italian brainrot",
+            "Puzzle about italian brainrot.",
-            "Puzzle references the Minecraft movie",
+            "Puzzle references the Minecraft movie.",
-            "The winning team has never won the MIT Mystery Hunt before", "Answer to the puzzle appears in the title.", "Puzzle that references Star Trek.",
+            "The winning team has never won the MIT Mystery Hunt before.", "Answer to the puzzle appears in the title.", "Puzzle that references Star Trek.",
             "The winning team has < 60 members.",